Geekgasm/kintrol/README.md

  - There is no proper release build
  - There are no tests
- - Some surround settings the device is reporting back are not covered by the specs from Linn.
-These are displayed in the form of the raw number coming back from the device and should be mapped to the proper setting name.
- - The thread-handling for the network threads should be improved.
-It's probably not tied in cleanly into the Android activity lifecycle.

 Questions and Anwsers
 ---------------------

 Q: Why are there no automated tests?
 A: Shame on me!
 Normally, I am a big proponent of automated tests and test-driven development.
-However, since this was my go at an Android app there was a lot of trial and error involved for my.
-Coupled with a project that relies heavily on network communication with a device for which I had to figure out some of the behaviour on the go, I saw it as too restrictive to add a test double only to find out later that the behavior of the real device is different anyhow.
+However, since this was my first go at an Android app there was a lot of trial and error involved for me.
+Add to that a logic which relies heavily on network communication with a device for which I had to figure out some of the behaviour on the go, I saw it as too restrictive to add a test double only to find out later that the behavior of the real device is different anyhow.

 Q: Why can I add more than one device?
 Who would ever need that?
 A: I do! ;-) We have two Kinos devices in the house and since I primarily wrote the app for ourselves, this is how it turned out.
 If I find the time and motivation I might change the UI in the future to only have the device control screen and have a selection possibility for several devices embedded there.